HCA97/My-Projects/README.md

 # My-Projects

-End of the some files there are examples(they are commented), and some functions may contain bugs.
-If you stop any bugs please tell me.
+End of the some files there are examples that can help you to understand the code (they are commented).

+And some functions may contain bugs I didn’t test everything.